 Preparation of aniline from benzene is explained below.

 There are two steps to prepare aniline from benzene and they are explained in detail.

-Aniline is an activataor and it is also an ortho para director.
-We study following aniline reactions.
-Electrons density of benzene ring in aniline is much higher than benzene and that is the reason why aniline shows different reactions than benzene..
+Aniline is an activatator and it is also an ortho-para director.
+We study following reactions of aniline.
+Electrons' density of benzene ring in aniline is much higher than benzene and that is the reason why aniline shows different reactions than benzene..

 Tertiary amines are given by the reaction of aniline and excess alkyl halide.
 If there are more alkyl halides, quaternary ammonium salts are given.

 Aniline reacts with liquid chlorine to give 2,4,6-trichloroaniline.
 As with liquid bromine, 2,4,6-trichloroaniline is a white powder.

 This reaction is used to prepare phenol or benzene diazonium chloride according to the temperature.
 Because, Nitrous acid is not a stable acid and readily decomposes, Nitrous acid has to be prepared when it is required.
-Sodium nitrite and dilute hydrochloric acid ( NaNO2 and HCl ) are mixed to prepare nitrous acid (HNO2).
-According to the temperature, phenol or benzene diazonium chloride is given.
+Sodium nitrite and dilute hydrochloric acid (NaNO2 and HCl) are mixed at low temperature to prepare nitrous acid (HNO2).

 Nitrous acid is prepared by mixing sodium nitrite and dilute hydrochloric acid. ( NaNO2 / HCl ).
 Aniline reacts with nitrous acid in two ways.

-When reaction occurs below 50C, benzene diazonium chloride is given as the product.
+When reaction occurs below 50C, benzene diazonium chloridee is given as the product.

 In room temperature or above 100C, phenol is given as the product of aniline and nitrous acid reaction.

-Aniline has weak basic characteristics.
-HCl is a strong acid.
-Aniline reacts with HCl and forms Aniline hydrochloride which has weak acidic characteristics.
+Aniline has weak basic characteristics and HCl is a strong acid.
+Aniline reacts with HCl acid and forms Aniline hydrochloride (C6H5NH3+Cl-) which has weak acidic characteristics.

-Aniline is a primary amine.
+Aniline is a primary aromatic amine compound.
 But some of aniline reactions differ from other primary amine reactions because aniline has a benzene ring.
 As an example aniline gives benzene diazonium salt with nitrous acid below 50C.
 But other primary aliphatic amines give primary alcohols with nitrous acid below 50C.